 I have to confess that I have made many a nasty tasting smoothie.
 These are not my proudest moments in the kitchen but I will gulp it down in the name of health.
 When it comes to the rest of Team Braddock, however, smoothies need to taste at least decent.

-I like soymilk for 2 main reasons:
+I choose to use soymilk in my smoothies for 2 main reasons:

 - Soymilk adds creaminess and good flavor without a ton of fat.
 I find the flavor very enjoyable and is a great base for almost any smoothie.